Applies from 11.10.2023.

 3. The customer is obliged to wait by the vehicle until the breakdown service arrives.

-4. In the event of an accident, the customer must complete a European accident protocol (form is in the vehicle) and send it to Mobility immediately.
+4. In the event of an accident, the customer must complete a European accident protocol (form is in the vehicle) and immediately upload it via the damage report in the Mobility app.

 5. The customer must not sign any acknowledgement of fault.
 It will not be accepted by Mobility.